-While oxygen is not a heat-capturing greenhouse gas, its concentration in our atmosphere (as ozone, which is molecular oxygen) affects how much sunlight reaches the ground, thereby altering and regulating the climate of our planet.
+While oxygen is not a heat-capturing greenhouse gas, its concentration in our atmosphere (as ozone, which is the trioxygen form) affects how much sunlight reaches the ground, thereby altering and regulating the climate of our planet.

 If the oxygen from our planet were to disappear, all life would burn to a crisp in the scorching heat of the unshielded UV rays from the sun.
 Our inner ears would explode due to the change in atmospheric pressure, all metals would weld together due to an absence of oxide layers, and all concrete structures would lose their rigidity and collapse due to the lack of the oxygen molecule in CO2.
 Everything containing water would evaporate as hydrogen into space, while everything above Earth’s crust would plummet into a free fall towards the Earth’s core, as 45% of the core is oxygen.

 With all that in mind, it would seem appropriate to assume that oxygen is the driving force of everything on this planet.
 However, have you wondered, what would happen if oxygen levels were doubled on Earth?

 Effects of doubling the oxygen in the atmosphere

 Well, that will be for you to decide.
 Here are the most significant effects that such increased levels of oxygen would have on our planet.